 No 21C151 Winston Churchill was officially named at a ceremony held at Waterloo Station in 1947.
 The former Prime Minister had turned down the opportunity to name the locomotive after himself, and it was instead named by Lord Dowding, commander of Fighter Command during the battle.
 Renumbered 34051 by British Railways, Winston Churchill was not rebuilt and basically remains as designed.

-For Winston Churchill’s state funeral on 30th January 1965 the funeral train was pulled by the eponymous locomotive.
+After Winston Churchill’s state funeral on 30th January 1965 the locomotive hauled the funeral train.
 Thousands lined the trackside to watch as the train passed.
-The National Railway Museum held an exhibition to mark 50 years since Churchill’s funeral, Churchill’s Final Journey, in 2015, which featured the locomotive after it underwent a cosmetic restoration at the Mid-Hants Railway.
+In 2015 the locomotive featured in an exhibition held at the National Railway Museum to mark 50 years since Churchill’s funeral following cosmetic restoration at the Mid-Hants Railway.